 When you are not getting something you want, or getting something that you don’t want, anger may surge.
-How is your anger control?
-To control anger and prevent damage your relationships or reputation, regard anger as a stop sign.
+Beware, as excessive anger is one of the leading causes of divorce and can cause significant damage also to children, friendships and work relationships.
+How effective is your anger control?
+To keep your anger from becoming problematic, regard anger as a stop sign.

 What is anger?